wezik/tmux-sessionizer/README.md

-delete [name]          Deletes a session template. edit [name]            Edits a session template. help                   Shows help message. open [name]            Opens a session template.
+delete [name]          Deletes a session template. edit [name]            Edits a session template. help                   Shows help message. kill [name]            Kills a session. open [name]            Opens a session template.
 ```

-`[name]` argument is always optional, if not provided thop will use defaults and sometimes launch a project selector powered by fzf
+`[name]` argument is always optional, if not provided thop will use defaults and (when needed) launch selector powered by fzf

 ### Editor